moewes/odata/README.md

 ## How to use

-Check out the repository and build and install with maven or use github packages.
+Check out the repository and build and install with maven or use GitHub packages.

 Maven coordinates: